 Illinois has 1,118 miles of navigable waterways bordering or passing through the state.
 These waterways provide Illinois with a link between the Atlantic Ocean (through the St. Lawrence Seaway and Great Lakes) and the Gulf of Mexico.
+The significance of the Illinois waterways cannot be underestimated.
+They function as cost-effective highways to move Illinois's products to consumers around the globe.

 The Port of Chicago offers terminals that handle ocean and lake vessels, as well as barges.
-Owned by the Illinois International Port District, the Lake Michigan port is served by seven railroads and has direct access to Interstates 90 and 94.
+Owned by the Illinois International Port District, the Lake Michigan port is served by 12 railroads and has direct access to Interstates 90 and 94.
 There are also 12 other port districts in Illinois.
 Both the Illinois International Port District and the Tri-City Regional Port District near St. Louis are Foreign Trade Zones, providing low-cost production and warehousing facilities for imported and export-bound products.
 (Foreign trade zones also are located in Peoria, Lawrenceville, Rockford and the Quad Cities.)